 Alright.
 It’s about time I wrote something about this.
-I think ever since I’ve got my own love life settled, I tend to forget about one of the hottest topics in metaphysics – love & romance!
+Since I’ve settled my love life, I tend to forget about one of the hottest topics in metaphysics – love & romance!
 The last time I wrote about this topic was last year when I was still single and it was on choosing a good partner using BaZi.

-Before I move on, I wish to make the definition of compatibility very clear.
+Before I move on, I wish to clarify the definition of compatibility.
 Compatible refers to being “able to exist or occur together without problems or conflict”.
-Now you might ask, why are so many people who don’t seem right together, still together?
-That’s where “affinity” comes in, or what we call yuan fen (緣分) in Chinese.
+Now you might ask, why are so many people who don’t seem right together still together?
+That’s where “affinity” comes in, or yuan fen (緣分) in Chinese.
 Affinity can be positive or negative, and you can see it as the karmic bond that two people have.

-These negative examples of a toxic relationship are more aptly called a ‘fatal attraction’ which the Chinese call nie yuan (孽缘) rather than “having an affinity with each other”.
-A couple may have an affinity with each other, but they may not be compatible.
-Likewise, two people may be compatible, but may not end up together.
+These negative examples of a toxic relationship are more aptly called a ‘fatal attraction’, which the Chinese call nie yuan (孽缘) rather than “having an affinity with each other”.
+A couple may have an affinity with each other but may not be compatible.
+Likewise, two people may be compatible but may not end up together.
 You can see affinity as the mysterious force that draws people together.
 What happens next is another story.

 First Things First: Stop Using BaZi Compatibility Calculators

-BaZi analysis and chart interpretation are not as simple as it looks, and a primitive calculator that is based on a few lines of code will not be able to convey what a practitioner can convey because BaZi itself is abstract art and codes are unable to convey that.
+BaZi analysis and chart interpretation are not as simple as it looks, and a primitive calculator based on a few lines of code will not be able to convey what a practitioner can convey because BaZi itself is abstract art, and codes cannot convey that.

 Are Daymaster Compatibilities Accurate And Legitimate?

-A lot of people or BaZi enthusiasts like to assess compatibility just by looking at the Daymasters.
-If they are a Yang Metal person, they would assume a Yin Wood person is compatible; if they are an Yin Water person, they would assume a Yang Earth person is compatible with them.
+Many people or BaZi enthusiasts like to assess compatibility by looking at the Daymasters.
+If they are a Yang Metal person, they would assume a Yin Wood person is compatible; if they are a Yin Water person, they would assume a Yang Earth person is compatible with them.

-I have to point out here and now that this is the completely wrong way to assess compatibility.
+I have to point out here and now that this is the wrong way to assess compatibility.
 Not only is it primitive, but it has no theoretical basis at all.
-Yes, you might find that you clique better with Daymasters you combine with or you might even be more attracted to them, but most of the time this is psychological.
-I’m sure there are plenty of moments where you are attracted to or fell for someone with another Daymaster.
+Yes, you might find that you clique better with Daymasters you combine with or you might even be more attracted to them, but most of the time, this is psychological.
+There are plenty of moments where you are attracted to or fall for someone with another Daymaster.